qyang-nj/llios/xctest/README.md

         dyld::mainExecutable()->getRPaths(dyld::gLinkContext, rpathsFromCallerImage);
 ```

 Just reading the comment, we know that when a bundle is opened, not only its own `rpath` but also the `rpath` of the loader and main executable are appended to the list.
-In our case, the `rpath` of the test runner (executable) are used for searching.
-They include `@executable_path/../../Frameworks/` and `@executable_path/../../../usr/lib`, where the `XCTest.framework` and `libXCTestSwiftSupport.dylib`.
+In our case, the `rpath` of the test runner (executable) are also used for searching.
+They include `@executable_path/../../Frameworks/` and `@executable_path/../../../usr/lib`, where the `XCTest.framework` and `libXCTestSwiftSupport.dylib` are.

 Okay, the mystery is solved.